 Since Germany is part of the European Union, its official currency is the euro.
-So if you are visiting Germany from a non-euro-using country, you will need to convert your currency into euros.
-You may either exchange your money at the airport or potentially through your local bank or post office.
+If you visit Germany from a non-euro-using country, you must convert your currency into euros.
+You may exchange your money at the airport or through your local bank or post office.

 4. Power Conversion